NKI-GCF/XenofilteR/README.md

 # XenofilteR
 Filtering of PDX samples for mouse derived reads

-Human tumor samples, or cell lines, grown in immuno-deficient mice, named xenografts, are a common model used in cancer research.
-Despite its common use, genomic analysis of tumor material derived from xenografts is challenging.
-The sequenced sample not only contains reads that originate from the graft (human tumor or cell line) but also read derived from host (mouse) stroma.
-Here we show the large effects the host-derived sequence reads can have on downstream analysis of sequence data from xenografts and developed a method to overcome these challenges.
-Our tool, XenofilteR, assesses for each sequence read whether it matches the graft or the host reference genome better, based on mapping quality together with multiple values that indicate the edit distance to the reference.
-XenofilteR output is a bam file with the reads that map to mouse removed.
-We validated XenofilteR on in-silico data and large sets of PDX samples, both DNA and RNA sequencing and show our method outperforms existing methods.
+Human tumour samples or cancer cell lines, transplanted into mice are widely used as a model to study cancer.
+However, genomic analysis of tumour material derived from these xenografts is challenging.
+The sequence data not only contains reads that originate from the graft (human tumour or cell line) but also reads from host (mouse).
+We developed XenofilteR, an R-package for filtering host from graft reads in next generation sequence data.
+XenofilteR is a novel method that utilizes the edit distance of each read for classification.
+XenofilteR outperforms existing methods as validated on artificially mixed mouse/human samples and sets of patient derived xenograft samples.

 ## Bioconductor